Jake: [to himself] She's gonna do bad on The Voice.

 - Jack Benny's violin playing.
 In reality, he was a very talented violinist, and counted virtuoso Isaac Stern among his friends.
 Jascha Heifitz, another virtuoso violinist and friend of Benny, once remarked of him "It takes a lot of practice to play as badly as he does." (i.e. that a genuinely bad violinist would play in a way that was unlistenable rather than laugh-out-loud funny)

 - The musical Souvenir is about the notoriously bad singer Florence Foster Jenkins.
 Actresses playing Jenkins have had to study bad singing in an effort to sound genuinely awful.

 - The first girl auditioned to sing "Who Wants To Live In New York?" in the "Opening Doors" sequence of the musical Merrily We Roll Along.
+(In some productions, she ad-libs, "I can sing it higher!")
 "Sopranos with voices like bees" indeed.

 - Kristine in A Chorus Line, who has a song about how she can't sing.

 - In the comic opera La Fille du Régiment, Marie (coloratura soprano) has been raised by soldiers to sing rousing patriotic songs and camp ballads, but apparently needs to be retrained to sing "refined" music.
 Meanwhile, her mother clucks and squawks like an old hen.
 The contralto has to be genuinely horrible throughout, which only makes Marie's already beautiful voice sound even better.